miguelangelopereira/my/website-on-iaas-http-rhel.md

 ![Screenshot](media/website-on-iaas-http-linux/pocdiagram-1.png)

+* Two Web Servers with Apache will host the website
+* An Azure External Load Balancer will distribute the traffice to the Web servers

+> Note: This document describes the steps for a proof of concept.
+Additional steps may be required for a production environment

 # Learning objectives
 After completing the exercises in this module, you will be able to:
 * Create a Resource Group